CRAN Task View: Analysis of Spatial Data

 - The CARBayes package implements Bayesian hierarchical spatial areal unit models.
 In such models, the spatial correlation is modelled by a set of random effects, which are assigned a conditional autoregressive (CAR) prior distribution.
 Examples of the models included are the BYM model as well as a recently developed localised spatial smoothing model.

 - The spaMM package fits spatial GLMMs, using the Matern correlation function as the basic model for spatial random effects.

-- The PReMiuM package is for profile regression, which is a Dirichlet process Bayesian clustering model; it provides a spatial CAR term that can be included in the fixed effects (which are global, ie. non-cluster specific, parameters) to account for any spatial correlation in the residuals.
+- The PReMiuM (archived) package is for profile regression, which is a Dirichlet process Bayesian clustering model; it provides a spatial CAR term that can be included in the fixed effects (which are global, ie. non-cluster specific, parameters) to account for any spatial correlation in the residuals.

 - Spatial survival analysis is provided by the spBayesSurv package: Bayesian Modeling and Analysis of Spatially Correlated Survival Data.

 - The spselect package provides modelling functions based on forward stepwise regression, incremental forward stagewise regression, least angle regression (LARS), and lasso models for selecting the spatial scale of covariates in regression models.

 - Spatial microsimulation is offered by rakeR, sms, synthACS permits the building and running of spatially explicit agent-based models.

 - The geostan package has GLMs, SAR, proper CAR, ICAR, and eigenvector spatial filter (ESF) models for Bayesian disease mapping and spatial regression.
 The package uses the Stan modeling language for MCMC analysis.
 The package also contains exploratory spatial analysis tools (Moran scatter plot and various measures of spatial autocorrelation) and measurement error models designed for the use of (noisy) survey estimates as covariates.